-Taxpayers who are unable to file a return by April 15 may request an extension.
+Taxpayers who are unable to file a return by April 15 may request an extension of time to file their return.
 Taxpayers may elect to file this request electronically or by mailing the extension to the Department of Revenue on or before the due date of the return.
 The request must state a reasonable cause for the inability to file.
 Inability to pay is not an acceptable reason.
 Acceptable reasons include, but are not limited to, destruction of records by fire or flood and serious illness of the taxpayer.
 Extensions are limited to six months.
-A copy of the Kentucky extension request must be enclosed with the return.
+A copy of the Kentucky extension request must be enclosed with your paper return.
+If you file your return electronically, you must indicate that an extension was filed by checking the appropriate box in the software.